What You Need to Know When Burning Wood

 8. Install smoke and carbon monoxide detectors: Place detectors throughout the house and check batteries in the spring and fall.
 When you change your clocks for Daylight Savings Time, remember to check your batteries.

 9. Never leave a fire unattended: Before turning in for the evening, be sure that the fire is fully extinguished.
-Supervise children and pets closely around wood stoves and fireplaces.
+Supervise children and pets closely around wood stoves and fireplaces when burning wood.

-10. The CSIA recommends annual inspections performed by a Certified Chimney Sweeps.
-These chimney sweeps have earned the industry’s most respected credential by passing an intensive examination based on fire codes, clearances and standards for the construction and maintenance of chimney and venting systems.
-The National Fire Protection Association also recommends that all chimneys are inspected on an annual basis.
+10. The CSIA recommends annual inspections performed by a Certified Chimney Sweep.
+These chimney sweeps have earned the industry’s most respected credential by passing an intensive examination based on fire codes, clearances, and standards for the construction and maintenance of chimney and venting systems.
+The National Fire Protection Association also recommends that all chimneys be inspected on an annual basis.

 Schedule Chimney Inspection and Repair

-We significantly encourage you to schedule an appointment with our team.
+We strongly recommend scheduling an appointment with our team.
 Don’t wait until it’s too late – let us help you keep your chimney in top condition and enjoy the benefits of a well-maintained home.